FC Saturn Ramenskoye: Current squad

-As of 22 February 2023, according to the Second League website.
+Out on loan

 Supporters

-The football club Saturn Ramenskoye (FCSR) supporters movement was born in the second part of the 1980s when the team started playing on the professional level.
-The organised group of fans at that time consisted of not more than 20 people; however the first trips (Russian: выезда) to Tula, Kaluga, Pskov and other cities were already done by them in 1986.
+The football club Saturn Ramenskoye supporters movement was born in the second part of the 1980s when the team started playing on the professional level.
+The organised group of fans at that time consisted of not more than 20 people.
 The new age for FCSR supportive movement is connected with the year 1995.
-Then the famous supporter Andrey Egorishev (nicknamed "Arsenal") had begun to unite fans of Saturn.
+The famous local supporter Andrey Egorishev had begun to unite fans of Saturn.
 It is believed that the team played in black and blue colors because of him.
 In 1996 Saturn had played in red and white colors.
-Fans who disliked these colors (because of ideological views) had many discussions – and finally chose black and blue colors.
-Some time after that the team changed colors too.